 This isn’t a response to some global surfeit of shredded books but nor does it pretend to be one.
 Who knows what will happen after?
 Perhaps it’ll become part of a permanent exhibition somewhere, or perhaps it’ll be reconstructed elsewhere from different trash at some later date.

 The fashion industry is currently attempting to come to grips with recovering fabrics (at the level of fibres) and remaking them into high-value garments.
-This is good in that land can be used for things other than growing cotton but it’s bad if the main object is to maintain a high churn ratio even if at lower environmental cost.
+This is good in that arable land can be used for things other than growing cotton but it’s bad if the main object is to maintain a high churn ratio at a marginally lower environmental cost we will all hear about.
 Getting more wear out of clothes is a sensible idea.
 Geting rid of the concept of fashion and its obsession with trends and novelty is a better one.

 Outside Hangar Bacocco is a temporary pavilion built out of the packing crates artworks arrive in.
 It will be eventually dismantled and its pieces distributed to where they can be put to use.